fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.2.2 `InvalidParameters`

 If the request body is missing, malformed, or fails to pass any of the required checks, the server MUST respond with an `InvalidParameters` error.

+###### 3.2.1.5.3.2.3 `ContractLoginNotSupported`

+If the server determines that a client is trying to log in as a contrract-owned account but the server does not support contract-owned account logins, the server MUST respond with a `ContractLoginNotSupported` error.

 #### 3.2.1.6.
 Using Sessions